MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bookmarks/bulk-create-bookmarks.md

 - MET150
 - MOE150
 ms.assetid: def300e7-103c-4e92-a062-28ffa27561d7
-description: "Create lots of bookmarks at once with import tools for the Microsoft Search in Bing Admin portal"
+description: "Create lots of bookmarks at once with import tools for the Microsoft Search Admin portal"
 ---

 # Bulk create bookmarks